epfl-ada/ada-2022-project-hltw/README.md

-# Is "pyramid" related to "beans"?
+# Is "pyramid" related to "bean"?
 What are the craziest connections people make in the Wikispeedia game?

 # Abstract